 Minneapolis Park and Recreation Board (MPRB)

 The need for food donations does not end with the holidays.
-Help out your community and those in need by dropping off non-perishable food items at any Minneapolis Park and Recreation Center for the Sixth Annual Feeding the Dream Food Drive.
-Proceeds will be donated to the Sabathani Community Food Shelf.
-The community service project was initiated in the fall of 2009 and since then more than 7,000 pounds of donations have been collected.
+Help out your community and those in need by dropping off non-perishable food items at any Minneapolis Park and Recreation Center for the Seventh Annual Feeding the Dream Food Drive.

 Ages: Everyone can participate

-Time Commitment: Flexible, time to collect and deliver your food donations
+Time Commitment: Time to collect and deliver your food donations

 Time Commitment: Varies